 Simple English definitions for legal terms

-Read a random definition: state agency
+Read a random definition: assembly

 An avoidable cost is a cost that can be avoided if a certain action is taken.
 For example, if a company decides not to produce more products, they can avoid the cost of additional expenses.
 This type of cost is different from fixed costs, which do not change regardless of the level of production.
 Avoidable costs can be helpful in making decisions about production and expenses.